enterstudio/GoPlayground/005_DbFunda/99_Bigquery/Readme.md

  Essentially the *Environment Variable* ***GOOGLE_APPLICATION_CREDENTIALS*** contains the *PATH* to the file.

-After this configuration we can run our Program.
+After this configuration we can run our Programs.